LibrariesLast updated: 11 February 2014 13:15 UK

 - Download e-books, audiobooks or music onto your home computer, and even read magazines online

 - Free internet access for library members at all branches, and free Wi-Fi at the Central, Southsea, Alderman Lacey, North End and Carnegie libraries.
 We also offer a range of computer classes for beginners.

 - Libraries can help with business research and a service for entrepreneurs and inventors is being developed at central library

-- Portsmouth History Centre houses the city register office records, as well as local and family and naval history reference material, and the city's nationally important archives: the Charles Dickens and Conan Doyle collections.
+- Portsmouth History Centre houses the City Record Office Archive, as well as local, family and naval history reference material, and the nationally important Charles Dickens and Conan Doyle collections

 Discover what Portsmouth City Council libraries can offer you by following the links at the bottom of the page.